Saioz/schedulebuilderExportCUNY/README.md

 ## step 4

-Turn on developer mode at the top right of the page. [if applicable]
+Turn on developer mode at the top right of the page.

 <img width="220" height="72" alt="Screenshot" src="https://github.com/user-attachments/assets/560135a1-6625-4171-abb7-a39e95e571e4" />